hanmenghan/TMC/README.md

 # Trusted Multi-View Classification

-This repository contains part of code for our ICLR'2021 paper [Trusted Multi-View Classification](https://openreview.net/forum?id=OOsR8BzCnl5).
+This repository contains codes of our ICLR'2021 paper [Trusted Multi-View Classification](https://openreview.net/forum?id=OOsR8BzCnl5).
 We will gradually release the remaining code.
 Here we provide a demo code and detailed instructions for constructing trustworthy multi-view/multi-modal classification algorithm.

 ## Requirment